Antonio417/Computer_Vision_and_Machine_Learning_Portfolio/Machine Learning/SVM/README.md

 # 📊 Support Vector Machine
 Description: an algorithm where a linear model is used to find a hyperplane that best separates the data.
-The best hyperplane is the one that represents the largest separation between the two classes.
+The best hyperplane is the one that represents the largest equal separation between the two classes.

 The hyperplane used must satisfied the conditions below